Raise a Glass to the Arts Community with BMD!

 “We can’t think of a place that has been more uniquely blessed with greater beauty, cultural treasures, creativity and indomitable people than the Berkshires.
 Francine Clark and her husband, Sterling, fell in love with Williamstown at first sight and busily created the Clark Art Institute as a place where everyone could enjoy the exceptional gift of experiencing great art in a setting of profound natural beauty.
 More than 60 years later, her legacy is gilded by the honor of inspiring those crafty connoisseurs at Berkshire Mountain Distillers to create The Sweet Francine.
 Tinged with golden honey in honor of the busy bees who live on the museum’s rooftop and touched by a splash of tea worthy of any of the more than 300 teacups in our collection, we raise our glass to our very own savvy, stylish and sweet Francine Clark!”Vicki SaltzmanThe Clark’s Director of Communications

 “Honors and toasts all around as Barrington Stage Company lovingly presents the Boydian Sip, named for our Founding Artistic Director Julianne Boyd.
 It's perfect timing for us, as we celebrate Julie's 28th and final season before she retires!
 Please join us in raising a glass to celebrate Julie's artistry and leadership – we're thrilled the glass will be full of Greylock Gin.
 As a pillar of our Berkshire cultural community, our Julie is known for speaking her mind, as you will after one of her namesake cocktails.
 Cheers!”Maggie LaMeeGeneral Manager of Barrington Stage

 Galas + Events

-* Berkshire Mountain Distillers will be serving Cultural Cocktails from their outdoor cocktail bar highlighting participating arts organizations, Memorial Day through Labor Day.
+* Berkshire Mountain Distillers will be serving Cultural Cocktails from their outdoor cocktail bar highlighting participating arts organizations through Labor Day.